Gersius stood motionless his brows heavy over his eyes, trying to make sense of what he was seeing.

-“You call this help?” she cried.
+“You call this help?”

-“My lady please, we do not have time for this.”
+“My lady, please, we do not have time for this.”

-“I am not your lady,” she barked at him her voice going thin.
+“I am not your lady,” she barked at him, her voice going thin.
 “I am your slave.”

 He wasn't sure what to say to her to calm her down.
 She had been through much suffering, and the binding was probably the greatest of them.
-She was a dragon, a creature of majestic might and power and she was now bound, and helpless to a man.
+She was a dragon, a creature of majestic might and power, and she was now bound and helpless to a man.
 She was magically sealed and forced to serve his will.
 She would not be able to raise so much as a finger against him.
-That didn't include swatting his hand he mused.
+That didn't include swatting his hand, he mused.

 She took a long forlorn look at the cave beside the waterfall tears pouring down her cheeks.
 He understood the pain she was feeling and wanted to offer some measure of comfort.

 She choked on a cry and shook her head.
 “There is nothing for me to come back to.”

-“Please,” he said again motioning her forward.
+“Please,” he said again, motioning her forward.
 “This way.”

-Twice she stumbled and fell, but she refused his assistance.
+Twice she stumbled and fell, but refused his assistance.
 When she slipped and hurt her knee, she screamed at how weak and frail this form was.